Skip to main content

 • Survival to Day 90

-• Major bleeding event by Day 14
+• Major bleeding events by Day 14

 Participant Characteristics